Last Updated on

 There are several benefits of body massages after delivery:

-1. Helps with the recovery of the uterus – Uterine contractions help in the natural cleansing process eliminating blood and other discharge post-delivery.
-Stomach massage after delivery can aid the uterus in its natural cleansing processes and also aid in restoring its pre-natal size and form.
+Uterine contractions help in the natural cleansing process, eliminating blood and other discharge post-delivery.
+Stomach massage after delivery can aid the uterus in its natural cleansing process and also aid in restoring its pre-natal size and form.

-2. Reduction of swelling – Reduced circulation caused by increased pressure on the major blood vessels by the heavy uterus and hormonal imbalances may lead to water retention and the swelling of joints.
-Working on the soft tissues of the body improves circulation and the elimination of excess fluid and toxins.
+Reduced circulation caused by increased pressure on the major blood vessels by the heavy uterus and hormonal imbalances may lead to water retention and swelling of the joints.
+Working on the soft tissues of the body improves circulation and eliminates excess fluid and toxins.

-3. Improved breastfeeding – Postnatal massages involve special techniques to stimulate the breast tissue.
+Postnatal massages involve special techniques to stimulate breast tissue.
 It, in fact, triggers the production of oxytocin which causes the ‘letdown’ reflex which could make you release breast milk even during the course of the massage

-6. Unwind and de-stress – Pregnancy can be stressful and for months your body goes through a lot of changes.
-A postnatal massage is just the rejuvenation your body needs to beat that stress.
+Pregnancy can be stressful and for months your body goes through a lot of changes.
+A postnatal massage is just the rejuvenation your body needs to unwind and beat that stress.

-7. Deal with those postpartum blues – Postpartum depression may be a serious condition that affects only 10-15% mothers.
-But it is natural for any woman to experience anxiety, stress and other heightened emotions after delivery.
+Postpartum depression may be a serious condition that affects only 10-15% of mothers.
+It is natural for any woman to experience anxiety, stress and other heightened emotions after delivery.
 Listen to your body and give it the attention it needs.

-8. Faster recuperation– Postpartum massages can strengthen muscles and help speed up the recovery of your body.
-It assists you in a holistic journey to your previous self while giving full attention to your child.
+Postpartum massages can strengthen muscles and help quicken recovery of your body.
+It assists you in recovering from the stress of delivery while giving full attention to your child.

 When Can You Start Massages?

 Women who have had a normal delivery can start the postnatal massage as soon as they are back from the hospital.
 Usually, this is within the first five days after delivery.
-However, postpartum massage after a C-section can be performed only after the wound has sufficiently healed before beginning the massage.
-This is generally after 1-2 weeks.
-It is better to take a go-ahead from the doctor before beginning the massage in such a case.
+However, postpartum massage after a c-section can be performed only after the wound has sufficiently healed.
+This is generally after one to two weeks.
+It is better to get a go-ahead from the doctor before beginning the massage, in such a case.
 Also, the massage should ideally be continued for 40 continuous days to get maximum benefits.
-However, there are many women, mostly the working mothers that often cut it short due to time constraints.
+However, there are many women, mostly the working mothers, that often cut it short due to time constraints.

-What Precautions Should be Taken if You Had a Cesarean?
+What Precautions Should Be Taken if You Have Had a Cesarean Delivery?

-In case of availing a postpartum massage after c section, it is better to begin after 1-2 weeks and also getting approval from the doctor.
+In case of availing a postpartum massage after c section, it is better to begin after one to two weeks and after getting approval from the doctor.
 This is because your scar needs to heal

 before you can begin to take any risk of pulling the skin around that area.
-Even after beginning the massage after 1-2 weeks, ask the practitioner to stay away from that area and only massage the remaining parts.
+Even after beginning the massage, ask the practitioner to stay away from that area and only massage the remaining parts.

 When Should You Avoid Post Delivery Massage?